rasmuserik/academic-writing/README.md

 The purpose of this document is to survey, decide on, and document:

-- Workflow and tooling for writing articles.
+- Tooling for writing articles.
     - Preferably writing in markdown
     - Render to PDF article
     - Render to HTML document
+- Workflow
+    - git
+    - HackMD for getting non-technical collaborators on-board
 - How to handle references
     - Bibliographical sources
     - Bibliographical database